vuw-clustering/clustord/README.md

 If you get an error when you try to install the package using this method, please also try installing the `pak` package and then use `pak::pkg_install("vuw-clustering/clustord", dependencies = TRUE)`.

+# Update 2024-12 Speed Improvement

+The latest version, version 1.2, is an update that improves the speed of the algorithm.
+This latest version has been unit tested to ensure consistency with the original.

-# Parallelization
+# Update 2024-11 Parallelization

 The clustering function `clustord()` now has a `parallel_starts` option that will distribute the random starts over any cores that are available (i.e. n-1 cores where n is the number available on your machine, so as to leave 1 core for non-R system tasks).
 Set `parallel_starts = TRUE` in `clustord()` to use it.

-# Update
+# Update 2022-03 Covariates

-The latest version of the package, version 1.1, is a major update from version 0.1.
+Version 1.1 of the package was a major update from version 0.1.
 It now has the capacity to fit models including a variety of covariates, to make it consistent with the models that can be fitted with [clustglm](https://github.com/vuw-clustering/clustglm).

 Note that the input arguments and output components have changed from version 0.1.
 This version is not backwards compatible, i.e. you will not be able to run scripts for v0.1 using v1.1, but the changes that make it not backwards-compatible are mostly stylistic ones to avoid using "." notation.
 For example, the input argument `constraint.sum.zero` has now become `constraint_sum_zero`.
 This avoids potential confusion with S3 methods.